CodyDiab/U-better-README/README.md

   * [Questions](#Questions)

   ## Installation
-  The application is dependant on the inquirer npm, so this must be installed prior to running.
+  The application is dependant to the inquirer npm, so this must be installed prior to running.

        npm intall inquirer